Arthur Dudley Stewart: Education and training

+Career in Hong Kong

 After a preliminary period of language study, he was appointed to the Staff of St. Stephen's College, then in its infancy.
 Kathleen Stewart joined the staff of St. Stephen's Girls College, Hong Kong.
 The Chinese Church of Hong Kong was still in its initial stage, though Christian work of a sort had been carried on for nearly sixty years by that time.
 There was but one Chinese church on Hong Kong Island, St. Stephen's in Pokfulam Road.
 There was, however, a small but enthusiastic group of Chinese Christians scattered throughout the eastern part of the city, and under Stewart's leadership, these used to meet on Sundays in the small chapel in the basement of the Bishop's House.
 Many of these “catacomb Christians” came from beyond Happy Valley, undertaking a two-hour walk to attend the service and never missing.
 This congregation extended rapidly and after a year or two outgrew the church.
 Then services were held out of doors on what was then the Bishop's tennis court; in rainy weather the verandas were used.

 Meanwhile, the Parent Committee of the CMS had decided to close down the training school for Chinese catechists which had been started by the Rev. A. Bunbury in 1900, and carried on, by permission of the Bishop, in St. Paul's College, Hong Kong: this venture proved unsuccessful.
 Bishop Lander then invited the C.M.S. to re-open and take charge of the former school which had been started in the early days of the Colony and had continued to exist spasmodically “by fits and starts” – it had been closed and re-opened at least three times.
 The C.M.S. gratefully accepted the offer and appointed Arthur as the Headmaster.
 In September 1909, St. Paul's College was re-opened, the staff compromising of Stewart himself and Thomas Chan.
 Growth was rapid and further additions were made to the staff - Ho Wing-kin, Lam Tung, Fung Man-sui, Wei Wing-hon, and Wei Wing-yuet, all former students of St. Stephen's College.